brpandey/neuron_dance/README.md

 │   ┆   ┆   ┆   ┆   ┆   ┆ X ┆ X ┆   ┆   ┆   ┆   ┆   ┆   │
 ╰───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───╯
-[No match!] y prediction 3 is different from correct y label 5 => reduced x input image, in grid below ╭───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───╮ │   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   │
+[No match!] y prediction 3 is different from correct y label 5 => reduced x input image, see grid below ╭───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───╮ │   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   │
 ├╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┤